4dcu-be/kual-dashboard/README.md

 # Notes

+  * You can disable the screensaver by typing "~ds" in the searchbar

   * The ID in config.xml should match the folder name !
   * urllib will not work without an SSLcontext